HoJunHao2000/PeggleClone/README.md

 ### Win and Lose Conditions

 -   Win conditions
-    -   Time has not run out
+    -   Time has not run out AND
     -   All Goal Pegs (i.e. orange pegs) have been destroyed
 -   Lose conditions
-    -   Time has ran out
+    -   Time has ran out AND/OR
-    -   No more balls remaining
+    -   No more balls remaining AND/OR
     -   There exists Goal pegs on the gameboard

 Upon either of this condition, a pop up will appear and the user and click on the `OK` button to return the Main menu.